YeahISurf/aero-prosthetics/README.md

 The site can be deployed to Vercel or Google Cloud.

+#### Vercel Deployment

+To deploy this project to Vercel:

+1. Connect your GitHub repository to Vercel
+2. Configure the following build settings:
+   - Framework Preset: Next.js
+   - Build Command: `npm run build`
+   - Install Command: `npm install --legacy-peer-deps`
+   - Output Directory: `.next`

+> **Note:** The `--legacy-peer-deps` flag is required due to dependency conflicts between React 19 and some testing libraries that expect React 18.

+#### Troubleshooting Deployment Issues

+If you encounter dependency conflicts during deployment, try one of these solutions:

+1. Use the `--legacy-peer-deps` flag in your install command
+2. Ensure type definitions (`@types/react` and `@types/react-dom`) are compatible with your testing libraries
+3. For local development, you can use `npm install --force` to bypass peer dependency checks

 ## Internationalization

 The site supports English and Spanish languages.
 Translations are managed through JSON files in the `locales` directory.